 THIS NOTICE OF MEETING AND MANAGEMENT INFORMATION CIRCULAR IS FURNISHED IN CONNECTION WITH THE SOLICITATION BY THE MANAGEMENT OF ZENITH CAPITAL CORP.
-OF PROXIES TO BE VOTED AT THE ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS OF ZENITH CAPITAL CORP.
-TO BE HELD ON THURSDAY, DECEMBER 15, 2016.
+OF PROXIES TO BE VOTED AT THE ANNUAL MEETING OF SHAREHOLDERS OF ZENITH CAPITAL CORP.
+TO BE HELD ON TUESDAY, DECEMBER 12, 2017.

-TO BE HELD AT: Mount Royal University Ross Glen Hall, Room EC1040 4825 Mount Royal Gate SW Calgary, Alberta
+TO BE HELD AT:

+Mount Royal University

+Ross Glen Hall, Room EC1040

+4825 Mount Royal Gate SW

+Calgary, Alberta

-At 11:00 a.m.
+At 2:30 p.m.
 (Calgary Time)

-Dated: November 3, 2016
+Dated: October 30, 2017